Haiku Point 2

 No analysis available

-Wood-frame construction is strongly supported by the MLS pattern, with 19 of 20 current listings marked WOOFRA.
-None of the public remarks suggest a different construction type, and the consistency across listings looks like building-level data rather than a one-off agent error.
+Wood-frame construction is strongly supported by the MLS data, with 19 of 20 current listings coded WOOFRA.
+The public remarks across listings are largely silent on construction type, which suggests the MLS checkbox is likely consistent rather than a copied remark detail.

 Above-ground construction is only weakly supported by the MLS pattern, appearing in 6 of 20 listings.
 The public remarks mention both ground-floor and second-floor units, which fits a multi-level above-ground structure, but there is no explicit statement that the building itself is above-ground constructed.